Category:

-What Is Elderly Guardianship?
+What is Elderly Guardianship?

-• Written By: Charity Delich
+Charity Delich

 An elderly guardianship is created when a court appoints someone as the legal guardian for an elderly person who is incapacitated in some way.
 In most guardianship cases, the elderly person is no longer able to make decisions about his or her medical treatment, living conditions, dependents, and financial issues.
 A court may choose to limit this guardianship to certain areas, however.
 For example, if an elderly man is able to make decisions about finances but can no longer physically care for himself, the court may limit the guardianship to overseeing the man’s physical needs.